Giovanni Tedesco: Club career

 Despite being a native of Palermo, Tedesco was initially refused by the local team, Palermo, because of his thin build, and moved to Reggina.
 At Reggina, he quickly became a regular in 1990.
 After three seasons with Reggina (1 in Serie B, 2 in Serie C1), Tedesco moved to Fiorentina in 1993 and helped the team to win the Serie B league.
 The following season, he then debuted in Serie A in a 2–1 win against Cagliari on 4 September 1994.

 Successively, Tedesco has also played for Foggia, Salernitana and Perugia, where he stayed for six seasons and became popular as a valuable midfielder and team leader, especially during his time with Serse Cosmi as manager.

-In January 2004, Tedesco was signed by Genoa of Serie B in an attempt to strengthen the team for the end of the season, which was seeing the rossoblu fighting for the promotion to Serie A. However, Tedesco only settle in with the arrival of Serse Cosmi, his former coach at Perugia, for the following season, who replaced Luigi De Canio who had not been able to maintain the team into the top table positions.
+In January 2004, Tedesco was signed by Genoa of Serie B in an attempt to strengthen the team for the end of the season, which was seeing the rossoblu fighting for the promotion to Serie A. However, Tedesco only settled in with the arrival of Serse Cosmi, his former coach at Perugia, for the following season, who replaced Luigi De Canio, who had not been able to maintain the team in the top table positions.
 Genoa eventually won Serie B in 2005.
-However the club was denied promotion and instead relegated to Serie C1 due to alleged match frauds.
-After relegation to Serie C1, Tedesco chose to stay and played in Genoa for the first half of the 2005–06 season before accepting an offer from Palermo which he would not have ever refused.
+However, the club was denied promotion and instead relegated to Serie C1 due to allegations of match-fixing.
+After relegation to Serie C1, Tedesco chose to stay and played in Genoa for the first half of the 2005–06 season before accepting an offer from Palermo, which he would not have ever refused.

-On 8 January 2006 Tedesco played his 500th professional match, a home debut match against Lazio, which the club won 3–1, and he scored the second goal.
+On 8 January 2006, Tedesco played his 500th professional match, a home debut match against Lazio, which the club won 3–1, and he scored the second goal.
 His contract with Palermo, due to expire in June 2007, was renewed for one more year after the final matchday.
 He was later stated to have refused offers from several other clubs in order to stay in Palermo and expecting to end his playing career with the rosanero.
 On 10 April 2008 he agreed terms with Palermo for another one-year extension of his contract with the rosanero.

 In 2008–09 he was featured even less, only playing 17 games in his season with the rosanero, many of them in the final part of season.
-In June 2009 the club announced to have agreed a two-year extension for the 37-year-old local hero and Palermo native, who will play with a rosanero jersey until June 2011.
-However, in the 2009–10 season he found limited opportunities in the first team, appearing only seven times during the club's Serie A season.
-In June 2010 it was confirmed Giovanni Tedesco's retirement from football, and his appointment as US Palermo's new team manager.
+In June 2009, the club announced that it had agreed to a two-year extension for the 37-year-old local hero and Palermo native, who will play with a rosanero jersey until June 2011.
+However, in the 2009–10 season, he found limited opportunities in the first team, appearing only seven times during the club's Serie A season.
+In June 2010, Tedesco's retirement from football was confirmed, as well as his appointment as Palermo's new team manager.